Research Instruction by Cornish Librarians

 Support for Classroom Instruction

-Place materials on reserve for your class for 2 hrs in-library-use, overnight, or 3 day checkout.
+Place materials on reserve for your class for 2 hrs in-library-use, overnight, or 3 day checkout, using our online form.
 You can see everything you currently have on reserve by searching your name in the Course Reserves section of the Library Catalog.
-For more information, please contact Melissa Logan, email@example.com, (206) 726-5062.
+For more information, see the Course Reserves information page.
+For questions, contact the Circulation Supervisor, Nick Triggs, email@example.com, (206) 726-5062.

 - Library staff is not available to deliver or set up AV equipment in classrooms.
 For set up assistance, please contact the IT department at firstname.lastname@example.org or (206) 726-5092.